Analyzing GEA Group Aktiengesellschaft (GEAGF) and The Competition

-GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare GEA Group Aktiengesellschaft to similar companies based on the strength of its dividends, institutional ownership, profitability, analyst recommendations, risk, valuation and earnings.
+GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare GEA Group Aktiengesellschaft to similar companies based on the strength of its analyst recommendations, valuation, profitability, risk, earnings, dividends and institutional ownership.

+GEA Group Aktiengesellschaft has a beta of 1.2, indicating that its share price is 20% more volatile than the S&P 500.
+Comparatively, GEA Group Aktiengesellschaft’s rivals have a beta of 1.03, indicating that their average share price is 3% more volatile than the S&P 500.

-This is a summary of recent recommendations and price targets for GEA Group Aktiengesellschaft and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for GEA Group Aktiengesellschaft and its rivals, as provided by MarketBeat.com.

 |Sell Ratings